UK Government Proposes Youth Justice Reforms Increasing Parental Accountability

 What's Next

-The white paper outlining these proposals is set to be published, after which public and parliamentary responses are expected.
+The white paper is set to be published, after which the proposals will be subject to public and parliamentary scrutiny.
+Reactions from advocacy groups and lawmakers are expected.

 Sources

-- The IndependentLeft3h agoMajor youth justice crackdown could mean parents face repercussions for their child’s crimes
+- The IndependentLeft8h agoMajor youth justice crackdown could mean parents face repercussions for their child’s crimes

-- The GuardianLeft3h agoDavid Lammy promises 25% cut in number of children jailed while they await trial
+- The GuardianLeft8h agoDavid Lammy promises 25% cut in number of children jailed while they await trial

-- BBC NewsCenter1h agoEarly intervention and tougher action against parents to tackle youth crime
+- BBC NewsCenter6h agoEarly intervention and tougher action against parents to tackle youth crime